fierysolid/Battle-Royale-Bukkit-Plugin/README.md

 # Battle Royale Bukkit Plugin

-This plugin is designed to let you simulate the movie Battle Royal in a Minecraft Bukkit Hardcore world
+This plugin creates a Battle Royal in a Minecraft Bukkit Hardcore world.
+You are given a starting gift and spread out across a small world enclosed in a world border.
+Every 5 minutes an entire chunk of the world explodes.
+Be the last one standing to claim victory.

 ## Commands
 - /beginBattleRoyale \[battleName] \{player]...